NEW! Free Nurse Discovery Call for New PatientsBook now

 How to access medicinal cannabis in Australia

-To access medicinal cannabis in Australia, you need to speak with a qualified doctor who understands the intricacies of medical cannabis treatments.
+To access medicinal cannabis in Australia, you need to speak with an expert doctor who understands the intricacies of medical cannabis treatments.
 According to the TGA, to be eligible for medicinal cannabis treatments, you must have:

 1. A chronic medical condition (that means a condition that has lasted 3 months